Electronic/fiber artwork by Phillip Stearns

 Those times you came with my great-granddaughter.
 You two were very persistent.

 My anger, which I'd momentarily forgotten, boiled anew.
 You knew we came?
 Why didn't you answer the door?
-All those excuses that—I shot a look at Des—we were told.
+All those excuses—I shot a look at Des—we were told.
 Kai—we—you—I sputtered, unable to articulate all the disappointment, all the frustration and heartbreak.

 Dr. Coramor coughed and then shook his head.
 I thought I was doing the right thing.
 Now... now I don't know.